kosli-dev/cli/docs.kosli.com/content/getting_started/install.md

 Config files can be written in JSON, YAML, or TOML formats.

 To direct Kosli CLI to use a config file, employ the --config-file flag when executing Kosli commands.
+By default, the CLI looks for a config file called `kosli.<yaml/yml/json/toml>`

 Below are examples of different config file formats:

 **kosli-conf.json:**